 This checklist deals less with the planning and initial stages of website design and focus on the things you need to make sure are complete prior to launching a new site.
 Every designer should have a pre-launch checklist to make sure they’ve completed everything on a site that they need to.

 This is a comprehensive checklist of things to check pre-launch that includes things like content, style, validation, seo, and security points.
 Created by Dan Zambonini.
-The pdf-version14 is available as well and so is the French translation15.
+A French translation is available.
 The checklist is a very useful reference that may help you in your daily projects and will help you to prevent errors and mistake once the site is released.

 How many times have we hit publish on a blog and then realized we forgot to do something crucial, whether it is changing post slugs or a crucial spell check.
 Here is a quick checklist of what you should do before you hit publish.